CavalierHealth.org

 Treatment

-In cases of curly coat syndrome, nearly continuous daily care, including very frequent medicinal bathing, is required to treat the skin condition, as well as applying the eye medications.
-In a 2003 study reported by Dr. Keith C. Barnett, OBE MA PhD BSc DVOphthal FRCVS DIpECVO, European Specialist in Veterinary Ophthalmology, the dry eye condition of curly coat dogs may be so severe that cyclosporine therapy is ineffective, and the skin condition progresses into severe lesions.
+In a 2003 study reported by Dr. Keith C. Barnett, European specialist in veterinary ophthalmology, the dry eye condition of curly coat dogs may be so severe that cyclosporine therapy is ineffective, and the skin condition progresses into severe lesions.
 In a September 2006 paper, Dr. Barnett reported that successful treatment of the skin condition is not possible, although there can be some improvement in the dry eye condition.

 In a 2011 research study, Dr. Barnett and others found that "lacrimostimulant treatment [e.g., cyclosporin] had no statistically significant effect on Schirmer tear test results, although subjectively, this treatment reduced progression of the keratitis [dry eye]."